claydoers/twitter-analysis-project/README.md

-# Twitter Tweet Data Pipeline & Analysis Project
+# Twitter Data Pipeline Project

 ## Overview
 This goal of this project was to securely ingest, streamline and perform analysis on raw data from Twitter using the Twitter API and further transform the data using an ETL process.